zuirx/ytdl-dot-lol/README.md

 # ytdl-dot-lol
 A modern, simple, and easy-to-use web frontend for `yt-dlp`, built with Django and Celery.

+This project is still at development.

-You can check it out at https://ytdl.lol
+You can see it working at: https://ytdl.lol

 ## Requirements
 - **Python**: 3.11+